Signage-Aware Exploration in Open World using Venue Maps

 \subsection{Text-based Place Recognition and Scene Text Spotting}

-Text features have garnered significant attention in visual place recognition (VPR) task \cite{wang2015bridging, hong2019textplace, tang2022image, zimmerman2022robust}, which employs text-based descriptors to facilitate matching between a query image and a database of scene images, due to their robustness to the appearance changes and distinctive features in different places.
-Recently, TextSLAM \cite{li2023textslam} develops a novel SLAM system tightly coupled with text features to build a 3D volumetric map and enhance the pose estimation accuracy.
-On the other hand, scene text spotting (STS) task that detects and recognizes the text in natural scenes have drawn great attention recently, particularly spotting the text on the signage, which is more difficult in terms of styles and fonts.
-ESTextSpotter~\cite{huang2023estextspotter} addresses this by explicitly synergying the text detection and recognition modules, achieving state-of-the-art performance.
+Text features have garnered significant attention \cite{wang2015bridging, hong2019textplace, tang2022image, zimmerman2022robust} in visual place recognition (VPR) tasks, which employs text-based descriptors to facilitate matching between a query image and a database of scene images, due to their robustness to the appearance changes and distinctive features in different places.
+TextSLAM \cite{li2023textslam} develops a novel SLAM system tightly coupled with text features to build a 3D volumetric map and enhance pose estimation accuracy.
+On the other hand, scene text spotting (STS) task that detects and recognizes the texts in natural scenes have also drawn great attention.
+ESTextSpotter~\cite{huang2023estextspotter} achieves state-of-the-art performance by explicitly synergizing the text detection and recognition modules.

-Despite using the optical character recognition (OCR) models such as PP-OCRv3 \cite{li2022ppocrv3} and STS models like ESTextSpotter \cite{huang2023estextspotter}, the signage recognition results are often too noisy due to the partial observation and multi-view inconsistency issues. \cite{wang2015lost} adopts bag-of-K gram to mitigate the former issue, which requires predicting a 10000-dimensional classification vector and is still unsuitable for square characters.
-To make a general solution, we conduct similarity matching between the observed signage and the text set of venue maps to improve the signage recognition accuracy without fine-tuning.
+Despite using the OCR models such as PP-OCRv3 \cite{li2022ppocrv3} and STS models \cite{huang2023estextspotter}, the signage recognition results are often too noisy due to the partial observation and multi-view inconsistency issues.
+Wang et al. \cite{wang2015lost} adopt a bag-of-N-gram model to mitigate the former issue, which requires training a 10000-dimensional classifier to predict whether each composition of the alphabet with a maximum length of N is the substring of the recognized texts and is still infeasible for square-shaped character languages that contain strokes.
+To make a general solution, we conduct similarity matching between the observed signage and the text set of venue maps to improve the signage recognition performance without fine-tuning.
 This is similar to the scene text retrieval (STR) task but with different motivations.
-Prior works in STR convert the queried text to an image via font rendering and perform image-level similarity matching to localize and retrieve all the text instances from a pre-established image gallery \cite{zhang2020adaptive, wang2021scene, wen2023visual}.
-In contrast, we aim to improve the signage recognition accuracy and use a text-diffusion model for text-to-image conversion.
+Prior works in STR convert the queried text to an image via font rendering and perform image-level similarity matching to localize and retrieve all the text instances from an image gallery \cite{zhang2020adaptive, wang2021scene, wen2023visual}.
+In contrast, we improve the signage recognition performance and use a text-diffusion model for text-to-image conversion.